WICG/private-network-access/permission_prompt/explainer.md

 If it does belong, then a CORS preflight request is sent as specified today.
 The target server then responds with a CORS preflight response, augmented with the following two headers:

 ```
-Private-Network-Access-Name: <some human-readable device self-identification>
+Local-Network-Access-Name: <some human-readable device self-identification>
-Private-Network-Access-ID: <some unique and stable machine-readable ID, such as a MAC address>
+Local-Network-Access-ID: <some unique and stable machine-readable ID, such as a MAC address>
 ```

 For example:

 ```
-Private-Network-Access-Name: "My Smart Toothbrush"
+Local-Network-Access-Name: "My Smart Toothbrush"
-Private-Network-Access-ID: "01:23:45:67:89:0A"
+Local-Network-Access-ID: "01:23:45:67:89:0A"
 ```

 ### Gaining permission